Stop the boats

-British Prime Minister Rishi Sunak used a lectern reading "stop the boats" in an April 2024 press conference on the Rwanda asylum plan.
+British prime minister Rishi Sunak used a lectern reading "stop the boats" in an April 2024 press conference on the Rwanda asylum plan.

-"Stop the boats" is a political slogan and pledge used by Tony Abbott in his campaign for the 2013 Australian federal election, and later by former British Prime Minister Rishi Sunak from 2023 to 2024.
+"Stop the boats" is a political slogan and pledge used by Tony Abbott in his campaign for the 2013 Australian federal election, and later by former British prime minister Rishi Sunak from 2023 to 2024.
 It opposes the existence of boat crossings by asylum seekers.

 The slogan was more specifically used in support of Operation Sovereign Borders in Australia which successfully stopped boat arrivals from countries such as Indonesia, Iran, and Sri Lanka, and in support of the Rwanda asylum plan in the United Kingdom, a cancelled attempt to halt small boat crossings of the English Channel.
 It was the main slogan of the Rwanda asylum plan under Sunak, a response to English Channel migrant crossings to the United Kingdom.

 Following the victory of the Labour Party in the 2024 general election, Keir Starmer did not pledge to "stop the boats", stating that the Rwanda policy was "a gimmick" and not responding directly to questions about whether his specific aim was to "stop the boats", instead stating that he would "smash the gangs to stop those crossings."
-The "stop the boats" slogan was chanted and used to mobilise support for the far-right riots in England and Northern Ireland in the summer of 2024.
+The "stop the boats" slogan was chanted and used to mobilise support for the 2024 far-right anti-immigration riots in England and Northern Ireland.